Recognizing the Fundamentals: What Are Electric Cylinders?

 Lifespan comes down to three factors:

-- Maintenance (mostly keeping things clean and lubricated)
+- Upkeep (mostly keeping points tidy and lubed).

 - Environment (clean room or dirty factory floor?)